Erply Cloud ERP 2014 Update 2 Released

 New Zealand: “VAT” has been renamed to “GST”.

 In the “Quantity View” of matrix products, “warehouse price” and “cost” are now displayed separately.
 “Warehouse price” is the FIFO cost that ERPLY calculates automatically; “Cost” is the informative value that you manually specify on product card.

 The Type filter in Purchase documents module no longer has filtering options “fulfilled” and “unfulfilled”.
 These filtering options did not work as intended.

 You should rather use the sub-views “Confirmed purchase orders” and “Fulfilled purchase orders”, instead, as shown on the screenshot below.

 “Status” filter in INVENTORY module can now list both archived and non-archived items in the same view:

 Additional filter options have been added to purchase reports.

 We have added a new report: Matrix Inventory Report + Period Purchase and Sales:

 It is an enhancement of Matrix Inventory Report; it lists start and end inventory quantity for a selected time period — and also the quantities that have been sold, purchased etc. during that period.

-- At size level, the report provides: Sales, Purchases and End Quantity.
+- At a size level, the report provides Sales, Purchases and End Quantity.